Remembrance of Scandals Past: Trump Cues Up Memories of John Dean, Joseph McCarthy

 The televised Army-McCarthy hearings in 1954 badly damaged the senator's image and led to a vote of censure by the U.S. Senate.
 Humiliated, he gradually withdrew from the Senate and entered a hospital in Washington, where he died in 1957 at the age of 48.

 Years later, when the full records of McCarthy's committee were released, Sens.
-Susan Collins (R-Maine) and Carl Levin (D-Mich.) wrote this in the preface:
+Susan Collins, R-Maine, and Carl Levin, D-Mich., wrote this in the preface:

 "Senator McCarthy's zeal to uncover subversion and espionage led to disturbing excesses.
 His browbeating tactics destroyed careers of people who were not involved in the infiltration of our government. ...
 These hearings are a part of our national past that we can neither afford to forget nor permit to reoccur."